 Every April, millions of Sikhs around the world celebrate Vaisakhi Day, a day that marks both the New Year and the anniversary of one of Sikhism's most important events, the establishment of Khalsa in 1699 with the first Amrit ceremony.

-Vancouverites have two Vaisakhi Parades to choose from: the Vancouver Vaisakhi Parade, which attracts about 50,000 spectators, and the Surrey Vaisakhi Parade and Celebration, which attracts 300,000 spectators, making it one of the largest Vaisakhi parades outside of India.
+Vancouverites have two Vaisakhi Parades to choose from in the Lower Mainland: the Vancouver Vaisakhi Parade, which attracts about 50,000 spectators, and the Surrey Vaisakhi Parade and Celebration, which attracts 300,000 spectators, making it one of the largest Vaisakhi parades outside of India.

 Vaisakhi Day in Sikhism and Hinduism